-Reasons: The regulatory content of the Resolution is transferred to No. 5.530.
+Reasons: The regulatory content of the Resolution is no longer valid.
+The regulatory situation is sorted out in the Table of Frequency Allocations.

 ADD EUR/1.13/23

 [Editorial Note: The revision marks in this new draft Resolution are only revision to the text approved at the last CPG and not revision to an existing text]